Thank you for being interested in learning more about the Albany Public Library! Answers to our most common questions can be found below.

 Please see Become a Member for more information.

 What is the difference between a regular Adult Card and the eCard?

-With an Adult Card, you can check out up to 200 items at a time and access our public computers, our downloadable books and magazines, and our research databases.
+With an Adult Card, you can check out up to 100 items at a time (some restrictions apply) and access our public computers, our downloadable books and magazines, and our research databases.
 An adult card is valid at all public libraries in Albany or Rensselaer counties (some restrictions may apply).

 An eCard grants you access to just our public computers, our downloadable books and magazines, and our research databases.
 The benefits of an eCard include no late fees and no checkout lines.
 The eCard is valid only at Albany Public Library locations.

 Where can I return Albany Public Library items, and can I return items from another library at Albany Public Library?

 You can return any item from a public library in Albany and Rensselaer County to any public library in Albany or Rensselaer County.

 Regular cardholders can check out up to 100 items at a time with the following restrictions: